vm799/DualTrackOS/README.md

 # DualTrack OS

-**The operating system for perimenopausal women running dual careers without burning out.**
+**The operating system for women running multiple careers without burning out.**

 ## 🎯 What It Does